MorkovkAs/openapi-example-toys-autogen/README.md

 Go to [localhost](http://localhost:8080/swagger-ui/index.html) page to see Swagger UI with Toys shop OpenAPI specification.
 Methods createToy, getToyById and deleteToyById have custom realizations.
 Others haven't.
 So http code 501 (NOT_IMPLEMENTED) will return.

 ## Details
+OpenAPI specification is located [here](src/main/resources/static/toys.yaml).

-Generated classes are located in `build/generated/openapi/src`.
+Generated classes by OpenAPI specification will be located after compilation in `build/generated/openapi/src`.

 To use generated code you should create your custom controller which implements a generated one.
 See [ToysController](src/main/kotlin/ru/morkovka/openapi/test/controller/ToysController.kt) class.